keepaliveit-staging/staging.keepaliveit.co.uk/_pages/jobs.markdown

             Dog friendly office
         </div>
         <div>
-            Our offices are dog friendly.
+            What's better than having humans in an office?
+Yes, having Dogs in an office.
+Our offices are dog friendly meaning there may be some furry friends lurking around the office ready to be petted.
         </div>
     </li>